ELI-NP/LEC/docs/source/begin.rst

        @ i++
    end

-Then run the simulation.
+Then run the simulation:

 .. code-block:: csh

    ./LEC_multirun.jcf

 The following output will be displayed in the command line.
 In this case, 1 MPI process is used with 64 threads.
 Radiation emission is calculated.
-The calculation will terminate with final runtime specified.
+The calculation will terminate with final runtime indicated.
 If there are more than one simulation, the run will continue with similar output.

 ::